el-ethan/rx-challenge/README.md

 # Instructions

-First, run after cloning the repo, run `npx yarn` to install dependencies (note that I use `yarn` commands and `npx` in all my instructions, but the application should run equally well without using `npx` and using `npm` instead of `yarn`).
+First, after cloning this repo, run `npx yarn` to install dependencies (note that I use `yarn` commands and `npx` in all my instructions, but the application should run equally well without using `npx` and using `npm` instead of `yarn`).
 Then...

 ## To run the unittest suite: